Table of contents

 Crosses like Blue Moonshine (Blueberry x Afghani) and Blue Cheese (Blueberry x UK Cheese) have more potent effects.
 Blueberry is noted for its fruity, piney, lavender, and occasionally slightly peppery taste.
 This suggests that myrcene, pinene, linalool, beta-caryophyllene, and some terpinolene are present in Blueberry and one of its many crosses.

 Jack Herer is a cross of three classic strains in Haze, Shiva Skunk, and Northern Lights #5 and comes with a classic taste to boot.
 Jack Herer can be pretty potent but also acts as a good entry point for other energizing Sativas.
 Jack Herer could be useful for depression, fatigue, stress, and ADHD.
 Jack Herer can alternately have more uplifting, euphoric, and energizing effects.

 Jack Herer is said to have a fruity, peppery, herbal flavor profile, suggesting terpinolene, beta-caryophyllene, and myrcene terpenes.
 Some variations also have a strong lemon flavor, suggesting limonene.
 Some varieties may contain high amounts of cannabigerol (CBG), but this still needs to be determined.

 7. Hindu Kush

-Hindu Kush is another Indica strain, although some report it as having slightly different effects from your usual Indicas.
-Although sleepiness is one of its potential effects, some report Hindu Kush as having a slightly more uplifting and euphoric effect when compared to other Indicas.
+Hindu Kush is another Indica strain, although some report it having slightly different effects from your usual Indicas.
+Although sleepiness is one of its potential effects, some report Hindu Kush as having a little more uplifting and euphoric effect when compared to other Indicas.
 This could be due to Hindu Kush’s more citrusy, peppery flavor profile produced by terpenes like limonene, beta-caryophyllene, and pinene.

 8. Granddaddy Purple (GDP)